FREQUENTLY ASKED QUESTIONS

 Wax can be tricky to get off your clothes and shoes, so don’t wear anything new, or favourite clothes.
 The arts encaustic range is not a particularly messy medium, but splashes of wax do happen.
 You can bring an apron if you like, but not essential.
 The R&F style is a bit more involved depending on how we are colouring the wax.
 I like to wear an apron, or overalls when working in this style!

 Yes, absolutely!
-Check the workshop bookings for maximum number of participants.
-If that number of tickets is still available, eg. Maximum 6, book all six tickets at the same time to ensure you’re all friends together.
+Best place is to head to the ‘Fun Prosecco Nights’ page, under the ‘SHOP / LEARN ENCAUSTIC’ tab.
+Lots more info there.
 Great idea for special birthdays, and creative treat days.
 If you’re not sure, or want to clarify anything, please do get in touch.

 ORDERING ART SUPPLIES